shdwmtr/cssmapper/README.md

 ## Class Mapper

-please note that this is currently still in development, and may not function as intended.
+Please note that this is currently still in development, and may not function as intended. <br>
+Join the [discord](https://millennium.web.app/discord) if you have any questions.

 ## Usage